 - When the 120V AC shore power cord is connected, the converter system automatically charges the trailer battery(ies) if the battery disconnect switch is turned ON. - When the hauling vehicle is not running, the 7-way connector plug is connected, (depending on vehicle make/model) and the 120V AC shore power cord is connected, your tow vehicle battery may charge as well. - Battery charging speed depends on the power being used for lights and appliances.
-Only surplus power goes to charging the battery. - On extended stays, keep your trailer hooked up to a 120V AC shore power, if available, to keep batteries charged. - While driving, if you have the 7-way connector plug attached to the tow vehicle (depending on the tow vehicle make/model), your battery will be charged. - Always make sure the battery is secured in place while traveling. - Battery cables must always be secured tightly to the terminals Loose connections can cause loss of power and arcing power between connections. - Keep the terminals and cables clean and free of corrosion.
-Clean periodically with a wire brush.
+Only surplus power goes to charging the battery. - On extended stays, keep your trailer hooked up to a 120V AC shore power, if available, to keep batteries charged. - While driving, if you have the 7-way connector plug attached to the tow vehicle (depending on the tow vehicle make/model), your battery will be charged. - Always make sure the batteries are secured in place while traveling. - Battery cables must always be secured tightly to the terminals Loose connections can cause loss of power and arcing power between connections.